Graduate Record Examinations: Scaled score percentiles

 The percentiles for the current General test and the concordance with the prior format are as follows.
 According to interpretive data published by ETS, from July 1, 2015 to June 30, 2018 about 2 million people have taken the test.
 Based on performance of individuals the mean and standard deviation of verbal section were 150.24 and 8.44.
 Whereas, mean and standard deviation for quantitative section were 153.07 and 9.24.
 Analytical writing has a mean of 3.55 with a standard deviation of 0.86.

 "Field-wise distribution" of test takers is "limited to those who earned their college degrees up to two years before the test date."
 ETS provides no score data for "non-traditional" students who have been out of school more than two years, although its own report "RR-99-16" indicated that 22% of all test takers in 1996 were over the age of 30.

 GRE Subject Tests

-In addition to the General Test, there are also four GRE Subject Tests testing knowledge in the specific areas of Chemistry, Mathematics, Physics, and Psychology.
+In addition to the General Test, there are also three GRE Subject Tests testing knowledge in the specific areas of Mathematics, Physics, and Psychology.
 The length of each exam is 170 minutes.

-In the past, subject tests were also offered in the areas of Computer Science, Economics, Revised Education, Engineering, Geology, History, Music, Political Science, Sociology, and Biochemistry, Cell and Molecular Biology.
+In the past, subject tests were also offered in the areas of Computer Science, Economics, Revised Education, Engineering, English Literature, French, Geography, Geology, German, History, Music, Political Science, Sociology, Spanish, and Biochemistry, Cell and Molecular Biology.
 In April 1998, the Revised Education and Political Science exams were discontinued.
 In April 2000, the History and Sociology exams were discontinued; with Economics, Engineering, Music, and Geology being discontinued in April 2001.
 The Computer Science exam was discontinued after April 2013.
 Biochemistry, Cell and Molecular Biology was discontinued in December 2016.
-The GRE Biology Test and GRE Literature in English Test tests were discontinued in April 2021.
+The GRE Biology Test and GRE Literature in English Test tests were discontinued in May 2021.
+The GRE Chemistry Test was discontinued in May 2023.